 After the Winter Olympics 1980 Zhirov continued his successful performance in the World Cup.
 In the US and Canada, Alexander was among the 10 best sportsmen in the slalom and giant slalom.
 What is more, on March 10 he became the second in the Italian Cortina d’Ampezzo.

 On December 10, 1980 in the Italian Madonna di Campiglio, Alexander was the second in the giant slalom.

-In January-February 1981 Zhirov was among the 10 best in slalom and giant slalom on the slopes of Germany, Austria, Switzerland and Norway.
+To tell the truth, in January-February 1981 Zhirov was among the 10 best in slalom and giant slalom on the slopes of Germany, Austria, Switzerland and Norway.

 On March 14, 1981 in the Japanese Furano Zhirov finally became a winner at the World Cup.

-Tsyganov’s victory and four Alexander’s victories became known as “24 days of Russian miracle”.
+Moreover, Tsyganov’s victory and four Alexander’s victories became known as “24 days of Russian miracle”.
 These victories remained the first and only for the Soviet Union at the World Cup.

 The Soviet skiers had an agreement with the sponsor, the French company Rossignol, the one who won the first round of the World Cup, would receive a Volvo car.
 Valery Tsyganov won the first stage in Aspen, but then Zhirov won 4 stages and finished third in the overall.
 As a result, they decided to award Zhirov with the car.
 Tsyganov got stereo system.